Guidelines for upgrading controllers with ARL

 To replacement controllers that do not support the disk shelves connected to the original controllers.

 For disk-support information, refer to References to link to the Hardware Universe.

 From controllers with root aggregates or data aggregates on internal drives.

-If you want to upgrade controllers with root aggregates or data aggregates on internal disk drives, refer to References to link to the Controller Hardware Upgrade Express Guide and go to the procedure Upgrading a pair of nodes running clustered Data ONTAP by moving volumes.
+If you want to upgrade controllers with root aggregates or data aggregates on internal disk drives, refer to References to link to Upgrade by moving volumes or storage and go to the procedure Upgrading a pair of nodes running clustered Data ONTAP by moving volumes.

-If you want to upgrade ONTAP on nodes in a cluster, refer to References to link to the ONTAP 9 Upgrade and Revert/Downgrade Guide.
+If you want to upgrade ONTAP on nodes in a cluster, refer to References to link to Upgrade ONTAP.

 Assumptions and terminology

 This document is written with the following assumptions:

 The replacement controller hardware is new and has not been used.

 Attention: Because this procedure assumes that the replacement controller hardware is new and has not been used, the steps required to prepare used controllers with the